 |

-nuBridges, LLC. - Atlanta, Georgia Built Profiling/Notification system in java using nmap, arping, smbclient, ftp, slocate, sax and jdbc.
+nuBridges, LLC. - Atlanta, Georgia Conceived, designed (using RUP, Visio and Enterprise Architect) and implemented next generation electronic commerce system on a distributed platform, delivered as hardware.
+Part of the original founding group that brainstormed new ideas (Electronic Commerce Appliance, Remote Integration, Profiling, Business Activity Monitoring), wrote business plans, formed a team and then a company, selected markets and hardware and software and infrastructure and then as Chief Software Architect and Lead Programmer, brought several products to market.
+Java (JDBC, JMS, MDB, JBoss, J2EE, EJB, Web Services, SOAP), SQL (PostgreSQL, Microsoft SQL Server, MySQL, DB2), Linux, BASH, PHP.
+20 Development project at peak.
+Completed 15 version/releases in 3 years and delivered 13.
+Java (IDEA, JDBC, JMS, MDB, JBoss, EJB), SQL (PostgreSQL, Microsoft SQL Server, MySQL, DB2), Web Services (SOAP), Linux, BASH, PHP, IDEA, TWiki, BugZilla, CVS, RUP, Enterprise Architect.
+Designed or participated in design of 400+ database tables across 10+ subject areas across 20+ Services.
+Proved small footprint system out to a minimum sustained 1 tps.
+Built Profiling/Notification system in java using nmap, arping, smbclient, ftp, slocate, sax and jdbc.
 Designed schema in PostgreSQL, to hold profiling, notification subscriptions.
-For TCP/IP sockets, used nmap to identify machines, TCP and UDP sockets, parsed XML output from nmap using SAX, into schema using JDBC.
-For databases, used the metadata jdbc facilities to track changes of catalogs, tables, columns, column attributes, views, sequences, indexes, data types.
-Additional activity, profiling information on database tables were tracked by recurring calls using jdbc.
 Supported databases using java JDBC included Microsoft SQl Server both with standard driver and open source freetds driver(changes submitted), PostgreSQL (submitted changes to open source Postgres JDBC driver), MySQL and DB2.
-For samba, output from smbclient was parsed and additional calls to smbclient scheduled.
-A remote directory was mounted and a modified version of slocate would run, which would capture all possible file meta data.
-The jdbc code would then be used to capture activity in a large number of files across many machines.
-In a similar manner, FTP was supported using java to parse an entire FTP file tree.
-Initial UI was written in PHP, later versions in JSP.
-User could configure profile targets, notification subscriptions and provide userid's and passwords, from which additional profiling jobs would be performed.
 Notifications were delivered as email or jabber from java.
 The Profiling system made use of Event, scheduling and notification systems written in java, jms, jdbc and SOAP.
 These systems were eventually converted to a more formal SOA using EJB.
-I designed the entire profiling system, most of the event, scheduling and notification systems, modified slocate - and implemented much of these systems.
-An early prototype of profiling was written in PERL using DBI (changes submitted).
 Built remote appliance capabilities to support a small footprint electronic commerce appliance for use at small to medium sized companies.
-This included the idea of provisioning where the box would come alive (known as Big Bang) for the first time at a customer site - so required a certain amount of profiling and hardening of the box's initial envrionment in a mixture of java and bash.
+This included the idea of provisioning where the box would come for the first time at a customer site - so required a certain amount of profiling and hardening of the box's initial environment in a mixture of java and bash.
 The remote appliance connected to a mother appliance via SOAP, and the mother appliance connected to the remote appliance via SOAP as well over a SSH tunnel.
 Tracking and monitoring of the remote appliance by the mother appliance, including heartbeats, probes and updates, reused the event, scheduling and notification systems of the profiling system.
-I designed and implemented much of the appliance/mother system, including the Big Bang process.
+I designed and implemented much of the appliance/mother system.
 I also created a set of logging and trouble-shooting subsystems to make multiple appliances easier to manage (HTML, PHP, Java, LOG4J, BASH, sed, awk, cron).
-The electronic commerce appliance integration capabilities were primarily SOAP based, but also needed to support many other transport protocols.
-I designed the system to support many protocols primarily using Apache VFS in java.
-Later versions of the electronic commerce appliance included community management capabilities which required much greater portal access.
-This was implemented in JSP with struts using ejb's (stateless session beans) and Hibernate.
+A later version of the electronic commerce appliance included community management capabilities which required much greater portal access.
+This was implemented in JSP with struts using EJB's (stateless session beans) and Hibernate.
 I was part of a team that converted the earlier code to stateless session beans and Hibernate.
-At the same time, Tomcat and JBoss was upgraded, the JMS usage was converted to mdb's, and the services themselves converted to a SOA implemented as stateless session beans.
-Also at this point initial investigation and implementation was performed using JMX and to a lesser extent JCA and JAAS.
-20 Development project at peak.
-Completed 15 version/releases in 3 years and delivered 13.
-Java (IDEA, JDBC, JMS, MDB, JBoss, EJB), SQL (PostgreSQL, Microsoft SQL Server, MySQL, DB2), Web Services (SOAP), Linux, BASH, PHP, IDEA, TWiki, BugZilla, CVS, RUP, Enterprise Architect.
-Designed or participated in design of 400+ database tables across 10+ subject areas across 20+ Services.
-Proved small footprint system out to a minimum sustained 1 tps. |
+At the same time, Tomcat and JBoss was upgraded, the JMS usage was converted to MDB's, and the services themselves converted to a SOA implemented as stateless session beans.
+Also at this point initial investigation and implementation was performed using JMX and to a lesser extent JCA and JAAS. |

 |||